Milton Clifford Jeffers

-In early 1860s, Milton C. Jeffers (1823–October 26, 1896), an agent and broker from New York, devised and in 1863 patented (US patent 40105) a simple adding device, quite similar to the earlier devices of Jabez Burns and John Ballou.
+In early 1860s, Milton Clifford Jeffers (1823–October 26, 1896), an agent and broker from New York, devised and in 1863 patented (US patent 40105) a simple adding device, quite similar to the earlier devices of Jabez Burns and John Ballou.
 In his patent he also mentioned, that his device is an improvement of the machine of Joseph Harris from 1861 (US patent 31016).
+Later Milton Jeffers took out several other patents for machinery (No. 108484, No. 234265).

 The adding machine of Milton Jeffers (© National Museum of American History, Washington, D.C.)